 Furthermore, the Irbid Governorate is characterized by the presence of many universities with outstanding academic standards, which contributes to the enhancement of the local development process and advances in the research and development sector.
-In addition to the attraction of international students that impacted on the urban expansion and commercial development.
+In addition to attracting international students who had an impact on the urban expansion and commercial development of the city.